Every Halibut Counts

 This brochure shows best practices for carefully releasing halibut, including tips suggested by charter boat operators and fishery scientists for treating every fish with care and making every halibut count.

-This placard is designed for posting on board a charter vessel to show the operator's commitment to being a good steward of Alaska's halibut.
+This best practices boat card [PDF; 3.7 MB] is designed for posting on board a charter vessel to show the operator's commitment to being a good steward of Alaska's halibut.
 The placard summarizes techniques for gentle handling of halibut to minimize injury and reduce release mortality.

 This video offers sport fishermen some techniques for the careful release of halibut.